Early Life and Education

 Philanthropy

-Edouard Carmignac established the Fondation Carmignac in 2000 to promote modern art.
-The foundation supports contemporary artists and opened an exhibition space, Villa Carmignac, on the island of Porquerolles in 2018, showcasing a collection of over 300 artworks.
-He also created the annual Carmignac Photojournalism Award in 2009, which provides grants to photojournalists.
+Edouard Carmignac established the Fondation Carmignac in 2000 to support contemporary artists and manage an international collection of over 300 artworks.
+He also created the Carmignac Photojournalism Award in 2009, which provides financial support to photojournalists.
+He also opened the Villa Carmignac on the island of Porquerolles in 2018 to share the collection with the public.